-Our Provincial Advisory Committees: Volunteer member committees that meet twice annually to identify salmon conservation priorities within their jurisdiction, review proposals for ASCF Program funding and make recommendations to the Board of Directors for projects that should be approved for funding.
+Provincial Advisory Committees: Volunteer member committees that meet twice annually to identify salmon conservation priorities within their jurisdiction, review proposals for ASCF Program funding and make recommendations to the Board of Directors for projects that should be approved for funding.

-Our Staff: The Foundation is supported by a staff of two professionals including an Executive Director and a Conservation Project Coordinator.
-It employs contractual agencies/individuals on an as-required basis as approved by the Board of Directors.
+Our Staff: The Foundation is supported by a staff of three professionals including an Executive Director and two Conservation Project Coordinators.
+Appendix II provides curricula vitae for Foundation staff.
+The Foundation also contracts with agencies/ individuals for specific support services, on an asrequired basis.

-Our Core Program

-Our core program utilizes income generated annually by the Atlantic Salmon Endowment Fund to financially support select projects in Atlantic Canada and Quebec that contribute to the achievement of healthy and sustainable wild Atlantic salmon stocks and improve community capacity and involvement in salmon conservation.
+Our Core Program Our core program utilizes income generated annually by the Atlantic Salmon Endowment Fund to financially support select projects in Atlantic Canada and Quebec that contribute to the achievement of healthy and sustainable wild Atlantic salmon stocks and improve community capacity, involvement and success in salmon conservation.